benubah/gsoc-test/gsoc_idea.md

 - Completing mentor names that are incomplete, and making their names consistent throughout the list.
 - Add a column for Work Product classification for all 185 projects + this year's projects
-- Create a static dashboard web page based on Admin LTE or any open source Bootstrap dashboard template
+- Create a static dashboard (HTML/CSS/Javascript and Bootstrap) web page based on [Admin LTE](https://adminlte.io/) or any open source Bootstrap dashboard template
 - Automatically display the CSV list of GSoC projects as a DataTable that is searchable/sortable
 - Adding widgets and charts to the page (by analyzing the CSV list) that will possibly show the following:
   - Show count of unique mentors till date. (as widget)